lkuper/CMPS290S-2018-09/_posts/2018-11-29-consistency-in-cassandra.md

 ## Introduction

-Today, all popular NoSQL databases like [Cassandra](http://cassandra.apache.org/), [MongoDB](https://www.mongodb.com/scale/apache-open-source-projects) or [HBase](https://hbase.apache.org/) claim to provide _eventual consistency_ and offer mechanisms to tune consistency.
+Today, popular NoSQL databases like [Cassandra](http://cassandra.apache.org/), [MongoDB](https://www.mongodb.com/) or [HBase](https://hbase.apache.org/) claim to provide _eventual consistency_ and offer mechanisms to tune consistency.

-A consistency model is a contract between the distributed data store and processes, in which if the processes agree to obey rules for ordering the read/write operations, the underlying data store will precisely specify the result of these operations.
+A consistency model is a contract between the distributed data store and its clients, in which if the clients agree to obey rules for ordering the read/write operations, the underlying data store will precisely specify the result of those operations.
 In the context of Cassandra, consistency ["refers to how up-to-date and synchronized a row of Cassandra data is on all of its replicas"](https://docs.datastax.com/en/archived/cassandra/2.0/cassandra/dml/dml_config_consistency_c.html).

 Under strong consistency, all operations are seen in the same order by all the nodes in the cluster; that is, there must be a global total ordering of all read and write operations.
 This introduces high latency, as a lot of synchronization is required which hampers availability and scalability.
 On the other hand, eventual consistency merely guarantees that if no updates are made to a given data item, eventually all replicas will converge and return the last updated value of the data item.
-It provides lower latency, as there is no synchronization overhead.
+It provides lower latency, as there is less synchronization overhead.

 Cassandra's [_tunable consistency_](http://cassandra.apache.org/doc/latest/architecture/dynamo.html#tunable-consistency) is intended to give clients the flexibility to adjust consistency levels to meet application requirements.
 Cassandra provides different read and write consistency levels, and users can fine-tune these levels by explicitly modifying Cassandra's configuration file.
 The consistency level associated with an operation determines the number of replicas in the cluster that must respond with an acknowledgment for that operation to succeed.

-In this blog post, we will go over Cassandra’s consistency levels, [Light Weight Transactions (LWT)](https://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0) which provide serial consistency, some background on [vector clocks](https://amturing.acm.org/p558-lamport.pdf), and the [2013 Jepsen analysis of Cassandra](https://aphyr.com/posts/294-call-me-maybe-cassandra) that revealed a number of consistency-related bugs.
+In this blog post, we will go over Cassandra’s consistency levels, [Light Weight Transactions (LWTs)](https://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0) which provide serial consistency, some background on [vector clocks](https://amturing.acm.org/p558-lamport.pdf), and the [2013 Jepsen analysis of Cassandra](https://aphyr.com/posts/294-call-me-maybe-cassandra) that revealed a number of consistency-related bugs.

 ## Cassandra's Model of Consistency